 The Wisconsin Guild of Midwives Doulas of Color Project

-The Wisconsin Doulas of Color Project in conjunction with the Wisconsin Guild of Midwives and the Wisconsin Chapter of the March of Dimes is hosting a free DONA doula (Labor support) training August 19-21, for Women of Color willing to serve in and around Dane County.
+The Wisconsin Doulas of Color Project in conjunction with the Wisconsin Guild of Midwives and the Wisconsin Chapter of the March of Dimes is hosting a free DONA doula (Labor support) training August 19-21, for people of color willing to serve in and around Dane County.
 15 spots are available, several have already been filled.
 First come first serve, so reserve your spot today!!

-Doula care has been shown to dramatically reduce adverse birth outcomes to socially disadvantaged women who are at increased risk of poor outcomes (Gruber, Cupito & Dobson, 2013).
-Kozhimannil, Hardeman, Attanasio, Blauer-Peterson, and O’Brien (2013) found that women on Medicaid who received prenatal education and childbirth support from trained doulas were 40.9% less likely to have a cesarean than Medicaid recipients nationally.
-This same study also showed that the preterm birth rate decreased from 7.3% to 6.1% when mothers had doula support.
+Doula care has been shown to dramatically reduce adverse birth outcomes to socially disadvantaged people who are at increased risk of poor outcomes (Gruber, Cupito & Dobson, 2013).
+Kozhimannil, Hardeman, Attanasio, Blauer-Peterson, and O’Brien (2013) found that people on Medicaid who received prenatal education and childbirth support from trained doulas were 40.9% less likely to have a cesarean than Medicaid recipients nationally.
+This same study also showed that the preterm birth rate decreased from 7.3% to 6.1% when people had doula support.
 A study by Breedlove (2005) found that disadvantaged African American teens reported high rates of satisfaction, empowerment, stress relief, and parenting competence.
-She found that community-based doulas’ sensitivity to culture, assistance in navigating socio-demographic barriers, and emphasis on goals made a significant and lasting difference for the young mothers.
+She found that community-based doulas’ sensitivity to culture, assistance in navigating socio-demographic barriers, and emphasis on goals made a significant and lasting difference for the young parents.

-This training and the empowerment of women exposed to this model of care introduces families to alternatives in childbirth and parenting, teaches self and community advocacy to reduce unnecessary interventions in birth, promotes earlier entry into services including midwifery care, builds provider-client trust, and profoundly impacts the life course of these women and their children.
-WGOM also intends to use this training to establish a culturally-accessible, low-cost route of entry to a midwifery model of birth work, laying the groundwork for women of color to consider midwifery as a profession and to be fully supported in that choice.
+This training and the empowerment of people exposed to this model of care introduces families to alternatives in childbirth and parenting, teaches self and community advocacy to reduce unnecessary interventions in birth, promotes earlier entry into services including midwifery care, builds provider-client trust, and profoundly impacts the life course of these people and their children.
+WGOM also intends to use this training to establish a culturally-accessible, low-cost route of entry to a midwifery model of birth work, laying the groundwork for people of color to consider midwifery as a profession and to be fully supported in that choice.

 The Wisconsin Guild of Midwives (WGOM) is a 501C6 volunteer organization, founded in 1975, representing Licensed Midwives and Certified Nurse Midwives who practice in the out-of-hospital setting.
 The Guild has a commitment to partnering with allied organizations to engage in birth-related social justice efforts, especially in communities with clear health outcome disparities.